Qubitica Price Down 28.9% Over Last 7 Days (QBIT)

-Qubitica (CURRENCY:QBIT) traded 75.5% lower against the US dollar during the 24-hour period ending at 0:00 AM Eastern on April 28th.
-Qubitica has a market capitalization of $9.66 million and approximately $7.00 worth of Qubitica was traded on exchanges in the last day.
-One Qubitica coin can now be purchased for about $11.94 or 0.00025016 BTC on cryptocurrency exchanges.
-During the last week, Qubitica has traded 28.9% lower against the US dollar.
+Qubitica (CURRENCY:QBIT) traded 75.5% lower against the U.S. dollar during the 1 day period ending at 21:00 PM ET on April 30th.
+One Qubitica coin can currently be bought for approximately $11.94 or 0.00025016 BTC on cryptocurrency exchanges.
+In the last seven days, Qubitica has traded down 28.9% against the U.S. dollar.
+Qubitica has a market capitalization of $9.66 million and $7.00 worth of Qubitica was traded on exchanges in the last 24 hours.

 - Egoras Dollar (EUSD) traded down 3.5% against the dollar and now trades at $1.15 or 0.00003616 BTC.